rajnathsah/rajnathsah/README.md

 ## Hello, I am Raj 👋

-## Application developer, blogger and learner.
+## Developer, blogger and learner.

 An application developer who is passionate about cloud, open source technology, database applications and problem solving.
-In my free time, i explore technology and sometime put it in my own words on blog.
-Some of the technologies i enjoy working with includes Python, Database, ETL Tools, Web Framework (Flask and Django) and Scripting.
+In my free time, i explore technology and sometime put it in my own words on blogs.
+Some of the technologies i enjoy working with includes Python, Cloud, Database, ETL Tools, Web Framework (Flask and Django) and Scripting.

 ## Find me on web 🌎
 *  My profile [rajnath.dev](https://rajnath.dev)